For Individuals in New Zealand:

 For New Zealand Retailers:

-You may order copies from me directly for $15 a copy +NZ postage (recommended retail price of $25).
-Please use the order form or send me a message.
+You may order copies from me directly for $15 a copy +NZ postage (RRP $25).
+Please use the order form or send me a message and we can work something out.
 A sale on consignment option may be available and a return option if necessary.

 Info coming soon!

 “Woman enough is an excellent read.
 I was captivated from the moment I started reading and struggled to put it down.
 Apart from being a really enjoyable read, the theme of this book and the important issues raised will be recognized by everyone, regardless of the readers background.
 For the female readers, they will likely recognize aspects of Becca’s experience of not feeling good enough and the impact of misogyny with their own past experiences.
 Likewise, this story is just as much for men, who too can struggle with feelings of self doubt, inadequacy and the cultural impact of traditional hegemonic masculinity.What I love most about this book is it delves back into the main character Becca’s past to explore the where, what, why, who and how.
 Becca’s self beliefs, addition issues and sexuality aren’t just glossed over.
 The way this book is written helps the reader understand Becca’s complexity, and demonstrates how childhood and past events can and do have an impact on our everyday functioning and mental health.
 Highly recommend this book as it will still have you thinking about it weeks later…” – Amazon reader

 “A great read.
 I loved the storyline to understand the feelings and thoughts related to being a woman in some challenging life situations.” -Amazon reader